rgholway/Random_MM/README.md

 I also decided to purchase a custom url for this site and the app can be found at randommac.com.

 Milestones: 4 days into the launch of the site and over 2,000 unique users have visited the site!

+6/23 the site has hit over 5,000 pageviews!